Is Glass Breaking a Physical or Chemical Change?

 5. Post‑Break Behavior

 After breaking, the shards can still be chemically reactive.
-Take this: glass can absorb water and slowly leach alkalis, but that’s a separate chemical process occurring over time, not part of the initial break Worth keeping that in mind..
+Take this: glass can absorb water and slowly leach alkalis, but that’s a separate chemical process occurring over time, not part of the initial break Worth knowing..

 Common Mistakes / What Most People Get Wrong